 - Increase spiritual awareness and sense of well-being

 - Regulate blood pressure and relax the body

-The Integrative Medicine Center offers free group meditation classes.
-You can also schedule an individual consultation, where you’ll learn techniques you can practice in everyday life.
+You can schedule an individual meditation consultation, where you’ll learn techniques you can practice in everyday life.
 No previous meditation experience is required.

 Note: Music therapy services have been temporarily suspended while the Integrative Medicine Program conducts a search for a new music therapist.